bitNathan/YourPalate/README.md

 # YourPalate
-_We could insert link to the website here, as an example.
-Once we get a stable link._
+_We will insert link to the website here, once we get a stable link._

-### Warning
-This project is written uses Django, specifically in "debug" mode as well, this means the admin poage is accessible from the web with no authentication.
-Do not host in production environments without disabling this in Djanog's settings.

 ## Project Abstract
 Meal planning and grocery shopping can be time-consuming and overwhelming tasks, particularly for college students.
 To address this, we propose YourPalate.